 Step 4: Choose ‘KYC’ to determine whether the details provided via the KYC documents are authentic and accurate.

-Step 8: Select ‘Yes’ for your online certificate of undertaking stating that EPF claim amount will be credited to the bank account mentioned.
+Step 9: Select ‘Yes’ for your online certificate of undertaking stating that the EPF claim amount will be credited to the bank account mentioned.

-Step 11: Choose the correct purpose under ‘Purpose for which advance is required’ option.
+Step 12: Choose the correct purpose under the ‘Purpose for which advance is required’ option.

-Employees availing EPF withdrawal online also have an option to use Unified Mobile APP for New Governance (UMANG) for a convenient withdrawal process on their mobile phones.
-The simplified online application process along with services offered by UMANG are meant to make the EPF withdrawal online an easily accessible option for individuals who require additional funds to finance specific requirements recognised by the EPFO.
+Employees availing of the online withdrawal route also have an option to use Unified Mobile APP for New Governance (UMANG) for a convenient withdrawal process on their mobile phones.
+The simplified online application process along with services offered by UMANG are meant to make the online process of EPF withdrawal an easily accessible option for individuals who require additional funds to finance specific requirements recognised by the EPFO.

 Individuals can, however, file for an EPF withdrawal offline by printing out a composite claim form and providing the following details.
 Also, self-attested documents along with the employer’s approval attestation need to be submitted to the regional EPFO commissioner.